chinapedia/wikipedia.abstract.en/Page/Languages_of_Switzerland.md

 Italian

-Suisse_italiene.pngITALIAN SWITZERLAND (, , , ) is the Italian-speaking part of Switzerland, which includes the canton of Ticino and the southern part of Graubünden.
+ITALIAN SWITZERLAND (, , , ) is the Italian-speaking part of Switzerland, which includes the canton of Ticino and the southern part of Graubünden.
 Italian is also spoken in the Gondo Valley (leading to the Simplon Pass, on the southern part of the watershed) in Valais.

 The linguistic region covers an area approximately 3,500 km² and has a total population of around 350,000 inhabitants,[12] with the number of Italophones residing in Switzerland being 545,274 (about 7% of the Swiss population).[13]